algolia/instantsearch/docs/src/advanced/multi-index-search.md

 ```

 In this example we display results from two indices, but we are still using two search boxes.

+**Note: here, and in the other examples we put `_useRequestCache` to true.
+This is a feature that caches the requests rather than the responses and avoids extra queries being done here**

 ## Grouped Multi-Index searches